droglenc/NCMTH107/modules/Foundational_Definitions/index.md

 ## Class Follow-Up Assignment

-Please complete questions XXX-xxx in the textbook.
+* Complete questions XXX-XXX in the textbook.

 ----